 The Nickname?’ -“it was a name given to me when I first came to Chelsea, I can’t remember who by”. saId Houseman years later – teammate Hollins says of him, “Anybody you asked in that team who they wanted as a team-mate, it would be Peter Houseman without a shadow of a doubt”.

 He played a major role in the run to the 1970 FA Cup final with 5 goals including running on to a pass from Alan Hudson and firing home from 20 yards at Burnley, a goal that brought the Blues back on level terms and sent the game into extra-time.
 He then made the second and scored the third in what was probably his finest individual performance in Chelsea Blue.
 After netting in the 6th round win over Crystal Palace and added two more in the 5-1 semi-final win over Watford, and then he provided a lifeline at Wembley.

 Chelsea fell a goal behind against Leeds United on a boggy almost unplayable pitch and looked like being overrun by their opponents.
 A few minutes before half time.
-Houseman cut in from the wing and tried a speculative shot which bounced over a sprawling Gary Sprake and into the Leeds goal.
+Houseman latched on to a loose ball and tried a speculative shot which bounced under a sprawling Gary Sprake and into the Leeds goal.
 Pitch conditions might well have had something to do with the goal but it really didn’t matter to Chelsea, they were level.
 They would fall behind again before a late equaliser from Hutchinson earned the Londoners extra-time, and then a replay.